What to expect from this workshop

 20. Were the main outcome measures used accurate (valid and reliable)? yes = 1; no = 0; unable to determine = 0

-23. Were study subjects randomised to intervention groups? yes = 1; no = 0; unable to determine = 0
+23. Were study subjects randomized to intervention groups? yes = 1; no = 0; unable to determine = 0

 Data collection

 Once you are familiar with the guidelines, you are ready to start the data collection process.
 The first step is to clearly state the research question.
 This is critical, because it will inform the criterion for what studies will be included in your meta-analysis and which will be excluded.
-With respect to the example that will be used in this workshop, the lead author on the paper was an expert in issues surrounding the gathering of information from children in foster care who had experienced traumatic events.
-These kids were interviewed as part of legal proceeding related to the traumatic event.
-For this meta-analysis, we were interested in the effects of interviewer support on children’s memory and suggestibility.
-Our research question was: Does interviewer supportiveness improve interview outcomes?
-This is a very specific question, but we actually started with a more general question which was refined several times until we settled on this question.
+For example, suppose the lead author on the paper is an expert in issues surrounding the gathering of information from children in foster care who had experienced traumatic events.
+These young people were interviewed as part of legal proceeding related to the traumatic event.
+Interest may regard the effects of interviewer support on children’s memory and suggestibility.
+The research question might be: Does interviewer supportiveness improve interview outcomes?
+This is a very specific question, but oftentimes researchers start with a more general question which gets refined one or more times.
+Refining the research question may be necessary to increase or decrease the number of studies to be included in the meta-analysis.

 Grey literature

-When deciding where you will search of articles, you will need to consider if you will include any of the so-called grey literature in your search.
-Grey literature includes articles that are either not published or published in not-so-easy to access journals.
+When deciding where you will search of articles, you will need to consider if you will include any of the so-called “grey literature” in your search.
+Grey literature includes articles that are either not published or published in journals that are not-so-easy to access (or journals in which the author paid a publication fee).
 There is often a question as to whether these articles have undergone the peer-review process.
 Master’s theses and dissertations are often considered part of the grey literature.
 Other examples of grey literature include government reports, NGO reports, research/reports from businesses, white papers, conference proceedings/papers, statements by professional organizations, etc. There is some debate as to whether such research should be included in a meta-analysis.
-On the one hand, because these articles have not been through the same type of peer review process that articles published in journals have, they may be of substantially lower quality.
+On one hand, because these articles have not been through the same type of peer review process that articles published in journals have, they may be of substantially lower quality.
+(If it wasn’t good enough to be published, why is it good enough to be in my meta-analysis?)
 Also, it is difficult to access this type of literature, as there is no database to search, and so there may be selection bias with respect to those articles that are discovered and included.
 On the other hand, some argue that omitting such articles may lead to an inflated estimate of the summary effect size, as the effect sizes reported by grey literature articles will likely be smaller than those reported in published articles.

 Inclusion and exclusion criteria

 Once the research question has been sufficiently refined, you now need to think about how to determine which studies will be included in your meta-analysis.
 In practice, instead of developing both inclusion and exclusion criterion, you may just develop exclusion criterion.
 So you will include all of the research articles you find, unless there is a reason to exclude the article.
-Here are some examples of exclusion criteria that we used in our meta-analysis.
+Here are some examples of exclusion criteria:

 - Language: Articles not written in English.